Augustino Ramadhani

-Augustino Steven Lawrence Ramadhani (28 December 1945 – 28 April 2020) was a Tanzanian jurist and Christian leader.
-He was Chief Justice of Tanzania from 2007 to 2010, and a Judge of the African Court on Human and Peoples' Rights from 2010 to 2016.
+Augustino Steven Lawrence Ramadhani (28 December 1945 – 28 April 2020) was a Tanzanian soldier, jurist and Christian leader.
+He was Chief Justice of the Judiciary of Tanzania from 2007 to 2010, and a Judge of the African Court on Human and Peoples' Rights from 2010 to 2016.
 From 2017 to 2018 he was episcopal vicar of the Diocese of Dar es Salaam.

 Family and early years

 Augustino Ramadhani was born in Kisima Majongoo, Zanzibar on 28 December 1945.

 His grandfather was the Reverend Cecil Majaliwa, first African priest of the Universities' Mission to Central Africa.

 His parents were Matthew Douglas Ramadhani and Bridget Ann Constance Masoud, both teachers.

 He was second in a family of four girls and four boys.

 His brother, John Ramadhani, became Bishop of Zanzibar from 1980 to 2002 and Archbishop of the Anglican Church of Tanzania from 1984 to 1998.

 His father was promoted to headmaster in 1952 and transferred to teach in Mpwapwa.

 Augustino Ramadhani attended primary school in Mpwapwa and finished standard eight in 1959.

 Ramadhani attended Tabora Boys High School from 1960 to 1965, where he learned to play piano.

 He also played basketball, and did well despite not being tall.

 When he was 15 his father died in a train accident in Guide Bridge, Ashton-under-Lyne, England.

 Despite financial worries, he managed to continue his education to the university level.

 Ramadhani obtained a Bachelor of Laws Degree from the University of East Africa in 1970 and a Master of Laws degree from the University of Dar es Salaam in 1978.

 His specialty was International Law (the law of armed conflict).

 He married Lieutenant Canal Saada Mbarouk on 1 November 1975.

 They had four children, Francis, Bridget, Marine and Matthew.